 Salt Lake City, UT

 The following entities do not participate with Blue Stakes.
 If you need to dig on property owned or controlled by one of these entities, please contact that entity directly in addition to contacting Blue Stakes.

 – Union Pacific Railroad – “Call Before You Dig!”
 Hotline – 800-336-9193

 – Utah Transit Authority – UTA Control Center – 801-352-6701

 – Hill Air Force Base – Red Stake – 801-777-0540

 – Navajo Tribal Utility Authority – (for Navajo Nation lands) – 800-528-5011

 Blue Stakes recommends that excavators perform a thorough visual inspection of the entire dig site area to determine if all underground utility facilities have been located prior to beginning excavation.
 Excavators should keep notes to make sure that each utility owner was notified and has responded.
-If an excavator suspects the presence of unmarked facilities, he should contact the Blue Stakes Center or the utility owner directly and ask that the unmarked utilities be marked immediately.
+An excavator suspects the presence of unmarked facilities, he/she should contact the Blue Stakes Contact Center or the utility owner directly and request that the unmarked utilities be marked immediately.